Route Grade Votings

 Total votes cast 177

-20m.
-A great and historic HVS which features two contrasting pitches, a mid-height stance and a proper summit.
+A fine historic HVS which features two contrasting pitches, a mid-height stance and a belay on a proper summit.

 Login to your ROCKFAX account to add your comments - Search for comments.